-Epoxy-based terrazzo began appearing in more buildings in the 1970s, and “really took off in the 90s,” according to stone floor expert and Stone Masters founder Vic LaRico, now an Account Manager with Mid America Metals.
+Epoxy-based terrazzo began appearing in more buildings in the 1970s, and “really took off in the 90s,” according to stone floor expert and Stone Masters founder Vic LaRico, now an Account Manager with Mid America Specialty Services.
 The most common form of terrazzo used in commercial construction, epoxy is a thin-set terrazzo system made from a two-component resin that bonds directly to a concrete slab.

 - Advantages of epoxy include a wide selection of colors and finish options, lighter weight, significant strength, quick installation and an impermeable finish.

 - An impermeable finish.

 However, epoxy is not suitable for exteriors and may require moisture mitigation, as the topping is not vapor-permeable.
 When it comes to restoration, an epoxy floor is usually just stripped and resealed.
 It’s more challenging to restore but less expensive to install.